jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 **bagging**

-- Data: Training data will be random sampled with replacement (bootstrapping samples + drawing random **subsets** of features for training individual trees)
+- Data: Training data will be randomly sampled with replacement (bootstrapping samples + drawing random **subsets** of features for training individual trees)

 - Learning: Building models in parallel (independently)